ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 This issue occurs randomly.
 Currently, the only fix is to restart the app.

-## 20 The shorts button in YouTube is gone
+## 20 The shorts button on YouTube is gone

 Disable `General layout > Navigation button > Hide shorts button`.

 ## 21 ReVanced Manager is crashing/not working

-ReVanced Manager is still work in progress.
-Before submitting an issue, make sure it is not a duplicate of an existing issue.
+ReVanced Manager is still a work in progress.
+Before submitting an issue, ensure it is not duplicating an existing issue.

 ## 22 Google login does not work

-Please use username/password to login.
+Use a username/password to log in.

 ## 23 Links don't open in a patched app